Boceprevir (By mouth)

 Treats hepatitis C. Used together with peginterferon alpha and ribavirin.

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - It is best to take this medicine with food or milk.

-- If you miss a dose or forget to use it and it is less than 2 hours before your next dose, wait until then to take the medicine and skip the missed dose.
-If you miss a dose and it is more than 2 hours before your next dose, go ahead and take the missed dose and then take the next dose as scheduled.
+- Missed dose: If it is less than 2 hours before your next dose, wait until then to take the medicine and skip the missed dose.
+If it is more than 2 hours before your next dose, take the missed dose.
+Then take the next dose as scheduled.
 Ask your pharmacist or doctor if you have any questions about this.

 - Store the medicine in a closed container in the refrigerator.
-You may also store it at room temperature, away from heat, moisture, and direct light for 3 months.
+You may also store it at room temperature, away from heat, moisture, and direct light, for up to 3 months.